 Tom is Senior Vice President of Global Strategic Accounts at First Data Corporation.
 A FinTech professional for nearly 20 years, he also serves on First Data’s Senior Leader Advisory Council.
 Tom holds a bachelor’s degree in political science from Butler University.
 He and his wife, Mandi, live in Rogers with their children, Joe and Camille.
 Joe is a member of the inaugural class of 2021 at Thaden.

-John Furner serves as president and CEO of Sam’s Club, a division of Walmart Inc. John began his career with Walmart as an hourly associate, and has spent his entire career with the company – holding important roles with Walmart U.S., Sam’s Club and as an expatriate in China.
+John Furner serves as president and chief executive officer of Walmart U.S. From 2017-2019, he served as president and CEO of Sam’s Club, a division of Walmart Inc. John began his career with Walmart as an hourly associate, and has spent his entire career with the company – holding important roles with Walmart U.S., Sam’s Club and as an expatriate in China.
 John graduated from the University of Arkansas and resides in NWA with his wife Brandy and four children.

 Kerry Kotouc, Secretary